The title is rather misleading and it could easily result in misunderstandings.

 The 99% of those who are born rich remain as such.
 Respectively, most people who are born poor will remain poor.

-The people who were born in the swamp and made it to the stars are very few indeed.
+People who were born in the swamp and made it to the stars are very few indeed.
 They are the exception that (as we were taught in school) proves the rule.

 We live on a planet where the financial inequality grows day by day, to the extent of genocide.